heymumford/Samstraumr/README.md

 *Example*: If a database tube fails, operations continue using a standby tube seamlessly.

+---

-## How Samstraumr Intends to Reduce Maintenance Cost
+## How Samstraumr Reduces Maintenance Costs

-It may take longer (at first) to design and implement software using TBD.
-Doing something new always requires a time investment.
-If you really need the outcomes and dynamic circumstance handling of tube-based design, you are going to pay for them whether you choose TBD or not.
+While it may take longer initially to design and implement software using TBD, investing time upfront leads to significant long-term benefits.
+Samstraumr aims to:

-Samstraumr aims to practically implement TBD in such a way as to:

-- **Reduce Complexity**: Focus on one tube at a time simplifies coding and debugging.
+- **Reduce Complexity**: Focusing on one tube at a time simplifies coding and debugging.
 - **Accelerate Testing**: Isolated tubes are easier and faster to test thoroughly.
 - **Simplify Deployment**: Update individual tubes without redeploying the entire system.
 - **Enhance Team Productivity**: Teams can work on different tubes simultaneously without conflicts.

+---

-# Sit Down < Flow Up!
+## Sit Down < Flow Up!

 Samstraumr isn't just a framework; it's a philosophy that values elegance, efficiency, and collaboration.
 By adopting TBD, you can create maintainable, adaptable systems faster, leaving more time for creativity and less time spent on firefighting code issues.